kmlv/citizen/README.md

 I assume you already have python3 installed.
 1. Install otree: `pip3 install -U otree`
 1. Create a project: `otree startproject candicitizen`
-1. Navigate into the project directory: `cd citizen`
+1. Navigate into the project directory: `cd candicitizen`
 1. Clone this repo: `git clone https://github.com/kmlv/citizen.git`
 1. Edit SESSION_CONFIGS in the settings.py file to look like this:
 ```